-We’ve tried our best to answer any questions you may have here, but if there is anything you still want to discuss or anything that is unanswered, please feel free to email our HR Manager Mike, who is based in the UK, at email@example.com.
+We’ve tried our best to answer any questions you may have below, but if there is anything you still want to discuss or anything that is unanswered, please feel free to email our HR Manager Mike, who is based in the UK, at firstname.lastname@example.org.

 1) I can’t speak Chinese.
 Can I still work at York?